We developed this guide to help answer some of

 the most obvious questions on how to take care of your puppy.

 General Health Care

-In order to have a valid health guarantee you must take your puppy to see your vet within one month.
-Talk with your vet and develop a plan for all the medical care needed.
+In order to have a valid health guarantee you must take your puppy to see your vet within one month of bring them home.
+At this appointment, talk with your vet and develop a plan for all the medical care needed moving forward.

 Health Events to Expect:

-Parasites – when you receive your puppy they will have been treated for worms.
+Parasites – when you receive your puppy they would have been treated for worms.
 On going treatment will depend on where you live.
 Your veterinarian will assist you with this.